-Assistance League Denver has been serving the greater Denver community for 60 years.
+Assistance League of Denver has been serving the greater Denver community for 61 years.
 The Denver Chapter was organized in 1953 and chartered in 1958 and was the first chapter of National Assistance League located outside of California.
-Last year, in 2017, our members devoted 28,443 hours to service.
-We served 9,219 people and returned $420,000 to meet the needs of people in the Denver community.
+Last year, in 2018, our members devoted 34,000 hours to service.
+We served 9,600 people and returned $459,000 to meet the needs of people in the Denver community.
 Our chapter is highly motivated to effect change in our community because we care about the outcome.

 We are an all-volunteer, 501(c)(3) nonprofit organization whose mission is to transform the lives of children and adults through it’s innovative philanthropic programs: Operation School Bell®, Hospital Equipment Lending Program, Scholarship, Hospitality House, Assault Survivor Kits®, Arts for Kids, ALDO Bears, and Serve Our Seniors.

-Our Thrift Shop is located at 1331 E. Colfax Avenue.
-Store hours are 10 AM to 3 PM Monday through Saturday.
+Our Thrift Shop is located at 6265 E. Evans Avenue, Suite 8, in Denver.
+Store hours are 10 AM to 5 PM Monday through Saturday.
 We welcome your clothing and household donations.
-We will move to 6265 East Evans in May of 2018!

-Other funding sources include grants, corporate and individual donations, “The Happening” and “Spring Fling” fundraisers, an annual appeal letter requesting monetary donations, participation in “Colorado Gives”, as well as our Endowment Fund.
+Other funding sources include grants, corporate and individual donations, “The Happening” and “Summer Sizzle” fundraisers, an annual appeal letter requesting monetary donations, participation in “Colorado Gives”, as well as our Endowment Fund.

 HISTORY OF ASSISTANCE LEAGUE

 Assistance League was the first nonprofit, nonpolitical, nonsectarian organization founded in the West to recognize the potential of volunteers in helping those less fortunate to a better, more meaningful life.
 Today, chapters across America address the emotional and physical needs of children and adults of all ages regardless of race or creed.